katilp/cms-data-popularity/README.md

 ### Comparing a set of datasets with the dataset popularity listing

-This is an attempt to use the dataset popularity listing to to select the most relevant samples among a list of MC samples proposed as legacy.
+This is an attempt to use the dataset popularity listing to select the most relevant samples among a list of MC samples proposed as legacy.

 The popularity listing can be exported from https://cmsweb.cern.ch/popdb/popularity/dataSetTable